sawyer-greaves/lab-wiki-test/necessary_skills/Qt.md

 sudo apt install build-essential libgl1-mesa-dev
 ```

-### Installing Using the Qt Online Installer **(Recommended Method)**
+### Installing With the Qt Online Installer **(Recommended Method)**

-The Qt Company recommends to install Qt and Qt Creator using the Qt Online Installer application from [the Qt website][1].
+The Qt Company recommends to install Qt and Qt Creator using the Qt Online Installer application from [the Qt website][mainpage].
 The benefit of using this installer is that you can install any version of Qt you like and multiple versions can exist on your system without conflict.
 You can also install/update or uninstall versions later whenever you wish using the Qt Maintenance Tool (installed with Qt).
 The download for the online installer can be tricky to find on their website.
 You want to go for the open source options wherever possible.
 As of the writing of these instructions, the following steps can get you to the correct download page:

 1. Click *Download.
-Try.* on the top right of the [qt.io][1] main page.
+Try.* on the top right of the [qt.io][mainpage] main page.
 2. Click *Go open source* in the "Downloads for open source users" section.
 3. Scroll to near the bottom and click on *Download the Qt Online Installer* in the middle of the page.
 4. You should now be at the download page.
 Download the Qt Online Installer for your platform.